M66B/FairEmail/FAQ.md

 <a name="FAQ15"></a>
 **(15) Can you add ... ?**

-* More themes: the goal is to keep the app as simple as possible, so no more themes will not be added.
+* More themes/black theme: the goal is to keep the app as simple as possible, so no more themes will not be added.
-* Preview message text: this is not always possible because the message text is initially not downloaded for larger messages and besides that the subject is supposed to tell what the message is about.
+* Previewing message text in notification/widget: this is not always possible because the message text is initially not downloaded for larger messages.
-* Filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for executing filter rules.
+* Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.

 <a name="FAQ16"></a>
 **(16) Why are messages not being synchronized?**